Steriogram

-Steriogram were a rock band from New Zealand that formed in Auckland in 1999.
+Steriogram were a New Zealand punk rock band that formed in Auckland in 1999.
 The band consisted of frontman Tyson Kennedy (lead vocals and drums), Brad Carter (vocals, lead guitar and lead vocals), Tim Youngson (rhythm guitar and backing vocals), Jake Adams (bass guitar and backing vocals) and Jared Wrennall (drums and backing vocals).
 The band released three studio albums Schmack!
 (2004), This Is Not the Target Market (2007) and Taping the Radio (2010).
 The band's 2004 international hit single "Walkie Talkie Man" was used in an advertisement for the iPod and a number of films and video games.